cosmos/ibc-rs/docs/architecture/adr-005-handlers-redesign.md

     fn increase_client_counter(&mut self);

     /// Called upon successful client update.
+    ///
-    /// Implementations are expected to use this to record the specified time as the time at which
+    /// Implementations are expected to use this to record the specified time
-    /// this update (or header) was processed. fn store_update_time(
+    /// and height as the time at which this update (or header) was processed. fn store_update_meta(
         &mut self,
         client_id: ClientId,
         height: Height,
-        timestamp: Timestamp,
+        host_timestamp: Timestamp,
-    ) -> Result<(), Error>;

-    /// Called upon successful client update.
-    /// Implementations are expected to use this to record the specified height as the height at
-    /// at which this update (or header) was processed. fn store_update_height(
-        &mut self,
-        client_id: ClientId,
-        height: Height,
         host_height: Height,
     ) -> Result<(), Error>;